mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu.md

 Deep learning programs can be further accelerated on multiple GPUs.

 There are various parallelisms to enable distributed deep leaning on mulitple GPUs, including data parallel and model parallel.
-In the following two sections, we introduce recipes to run PyTorch programs on multiple GPUs based on these two parallelisms respectively.

-### Data parallel
+We will introduce recipes for data parallel on this page.

 Data parallel allows traning a model with multiple batches of data simultaneously.
 The model has to fit into the GPU memory.